beeware/toga/docs/reference/api/resources/fonts.rst

 Notes
 -----

+* Windows does not support the use of the Oblique font style.
+A request for an oblique font will be interpreted as Italic.

-* Windows does not support the use of the Oblique font style or the Small Caps variant on fonts.
+* Windows does not support the use of a Small Caps variant on fonts.
+A request for a Small Caps variant will be ingored.

 Reference
 ---------